jksprattler/powershell/README.md

 # PowerShell
-This is a collection of PowerShell scripts I've written while attending college courses and during professional employment.
+⚠️ HISTORICAL ARCHIVE: This is a collection of PowerShell scripts written while attending college courses and during early professional employment experiences.